MicrosoftDocs/power-platform/power-platform/admin/preview-environments.md

 ### Canvas apps

 You can create canvas-based apps using the next version of Power Apps.
 This can be done by creating apps in a preview environment and managing the canvas app preview settings.
-More information: [Working with environments and Microsoft Power Apps](working-with-environments.md)
+More information: [Understand experimental, preview, and retired features in Power Apps](/powerapps/maker/canvas-apps/working-with-experimental-preview)

 Post your feedback in the [Power Apps Community Forum](https://powerusers.microsoft.com/t5/PowerApps-Community/ct-p/PowerApps1).